Elopement vendors: how to find them, who to book, and when

 That being said, from what I’ve seen, you’ve got a wee bit more wiggle room.
 Most of my couples book me the same year, anywhere from 1-9 months out, but more time is never a bad thing!!

 I hoped this helped with any vendor confusion you may have had!

 If you have no idea what I’m talking about and want to learn more about elopements, click here.
-If you want to talk to me about your elopement–either for booking, more info, whatever–you can reach me here!
+If you want to talk to me about your elopement–either for booking, more info, or whatever–you can reach me here!
 Can’t wait to meet you xx